-Note that remove-red.c0 doesn't use the pixel or imagentil libraries.
-If your code doesn't use the pixel or imagentil libraries, you will fail style grading!
-While it is not required, you might want to try your hand at modifying remove-red.c0 to use the pixel and imagentil libraries.
+Note that remove-red.c0 doesn't use the pixel or imageutil libraries.
+If your code doesn't use the pixel or imageutil libraries, you will fail style grading!
+While it is not required, you might want to try your hand at modifying remove-red.c0 to use the pixel and imageutil libraries.